pkalivas/radiate/README.md

     }
 }
 ```
-This comes right now with three examples, just run "cargo run --bin (desired example name)" to run any of them
+This comes right now with four examples, just run "cargo run --bin (desired example name)" to run any of them
 1. **xor-evtree**
 2. **xor-neat**
 3. **xor-neat-backprop**
+4. **lstm-neat**

 I'm going to add more examples soon, thinking about doing a Knapsack and nqueens example.